mitchelljustin/pragmatic-lightning/index.md

 ---
-title: Pragmatic Lightning | Build a Bitcoin Lightning app in under 1 hour.
+title: Pragmatic Lightning | Build a Bitcoin Lightning app in 1 hour.
 ---

 # Introduction

-{{site.title}} is a guide for building an app that accepts Bitcoin micropayments using [Lightning Network](http://lightning.network/).
+{{site.title}} is a step-by-step guide for building an app that accepts Bitcoin micropayments using [Lightning Network](http://lightning.network/).

 Unlike other guides, {{site.title}} focuses on building a fully functional app running on Lightning testnet with the lowest amount of time and effort.